-If you enjoy crafting, you know it can be difficult to keep your supplies organized.
+If you enjoy crafting, you know it's difficult to keep your supplies organized.
 Without proper systems and storage, craft items can quickly accumulate and turn into piles of clutter.
-An organized craft area will spark more creativity and lets you enjoy crafting without the frustration of searching for or purchasing items you already own.
+An organized craft area will spark creativity and let you enjoy crafting without the frustration of searching for or purchasing items you already own.

 Creating a craft zone

 Dedicate one space in your home to keep all craft items together, whether that’s an entire room, a section in a spare room or closet, or a corner in the basement.
 Before running to the store or filling your cart on Amazon with storage containers, first assess what you need to store.
 Start by sorting your stash into categories of like items (fabrics, yarn, notions, paints, etc.).
 Then donate anything that you no longer need, use, or love.